neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 updatedOn: '2024-01-10T18:34:05.849Z'
 ---

-How do you properly use `pgvector`?
-Should you use an index and what type?
-What parameters yield the best performance?

-In this guide, we explore the questions above to determine how you should use `pgvector` in your applications.
+This guide explores how to effectively use `pgvector` for vector similarity searches in your AI applications.
+We'll address the following key questions:

+1. How to profile your vector search queries, when using `pgvector`?
+2. When to use indexes and tradeoffs between the available options?
+3. Which parameters to tune for best performance?

+We'll examine sequential scans, HNSW indexing, and IVFFlat indexing, providing benchmarks and practical recommendations for various dataset sizes.
+This will help you optimize `pgvector` queries in your Neon database for both accuracy and speed.

-## Sequential scans with pgvector
+## Using pgvector without indexes

-Without indexes, `pgvector` performs a sequential scan on the database and calculates the distance between the query vector and all vectors in the table.
+When no indexing is specified for a vector column, `pgvector` performs a **sequential scan** on the database and calculates the distance between the query vector and all the vectors in that table column.
 This approach does an exact search and guarantees 100% recall, but it can be costly with large datasets.

 <Admonition type="info">
 **Recall** is a metric used to evaluate the performance of a search algorithm.
 It measures how effectively the search retrieves relevant items from a dataset.
 It is defined as the ratio of the number of relevant items retrieved by the search to the total number of relevant items in the dataset.